vcvpaiva/NetworkMathematics/README.md

 1. The prototype from the work with Jacob Collard and Eswaran Subrahmanian is at http://www.jacobcollard.com/parmesan2/

 We have preprints:
-* https://arxiv.org/abs/2406.11577 Mathematical Entities: Corpora and Benchmarks,
+* https://arxiv.org/abs/2406.11577 Mathematical Entities: Corpora and Benchmarks, presented at COLING2024 and Workshop

 * https://arxiv.org/abs/2307.06699 Parmesan: mathematical concept extraction for education,

-* https://arxiv.org/abs/2208.13830 Extracting Mathematical Concepts from Text
+* https://arxiv.org/abs/2208.13830 Extracting Mathematical Concepts from Text (Proceedings of the Eighth Workshop on Noisy User-generated Text (W-NUT 2022))

-3. The prototype from the work with Lucy Horowitz on a glossary for undergraduate mathematics is at MathGloss https://mathgloss.github.io/MathGloss/database
+2. The prototype from the work with Lucy Horowitz on a glossary for undergraduate mathematics is at MathGloss https://mathgloss.github.io/MathGloss/database
    A newer prototype glossary dealing with Category Theory and built from textbooks from Leinster, Goldblatt and Riehl is at https://mathgloss.github.io/CatGloss/database.

 The original preprint is https://arxiv.org/abs/2311.12649 MathGloss: Building mathematical glossaries from text.